Moving On Up: The How-To Guide for Trading Up,

 Your starter two-bedroom apartment provided the perfect late-night crash pad a few years ago but as your lifestyle changes, so will your requirements for a comfortable home.

 Whether it’s your family or your paycheque that’s expanding, if you’re looking to boost your square meterage our helpful guide will help you make the transition from starter space to home sweet home a seamless one.

-Finances First‘People would tend to buy a one or two-bed apartment and spend somewhere between €250,000 and €400,000,’ Lisney Residential Divisional Director Robert Lawson says of the typical Dublin starter property.
+‘People would tend to buy a one or two-bed apartment and spend somewhere between €250,000 and €400,000,’ Lisney Residential Divisional Director Robert Lawson says of the typical Dublin starter property.
 ‘Then they get married, baby number one comes along, and suddenly what they want is a house with a little bit of a garden, so they go for a little townhouse maybe or a three bed semi-detached.’

 If you need more space, Robert suggests that the first thing to do is get a handle on your own finances.
 ‘Firstly you should start off by talking to an estate agent to get an understanding of what the value of your own house is,’ he says.

 Do some market research to get an idea of what prices are being quoted on properties you’re interested in.
 Consider that you may have to pay a premium for ample off-street car parking or proximity to local schools.
 You’ll have a clearer idea of the entire financial picture: what kind of loan you’ll need, how much your property will want to sell for and finally, the amount you’ll need to bid when the time comes.

 Once you have a sense of the numbers, you can head to your bank and discuss loan options with a bank manager.
 Having a good grip on your financial situation will make every step of the trading-up process easier.